 At the Addiction Recovery Institute of America, online treatment can take the form of a virtual video chat, conference call, live video meeting, or individual virtual counseling session.
 With the availability of various easy-to-use technology options in the marketplace, people dealing with addiction and substance abuse can continue to get help while waiting for social distancing orders to be lifted.
 It’s also essential to stay virtually connected with supportive family and friends as much as possible through Zoom calls, Google Meet-Ups, Facetime, and Skype sessions.

-Benefits of Telehealth Addiction Treatment During a Pandemic
+Benefits Of Telehealth Addiction Treatment During A Pandemic

 Telehealth gives patients and health professionals the ability to conduct appointments by phone or video.
 Telehealth can be used to provide services to clients at a distance as well as to residents under quarantine within the same facility.
 It can also provide education and group services while maintaining physical distancing between clients in the same facility.
-Learn more about telehealth treatment options today by calling [Direct].
+Learn more about telehealth treatment options today by calling 844.973.2611.

 The benefits are many, especially in light of the COVID-19 pandemic, including: